ProvableHQ/leo/documentation/language/operators/standard_operators.md

 ```leo file=../../code_snippets/operators/standard/src/main.leo#shl
 ```

-Shifts `first` left by `second` bits, storing the result in `destination`.
-The operation halts if the shift distance exceeds the bit size of `first`, or if the shifted result does not fit within the type of `first`.
+Shifts `first` left by `second` bits and stores the result in `destination`.
+The operation halts if the shift distance exceeds the bit size of `first`.
+It also halts if the type of `first` cannot contain the shifted result.

 #### Supported Types